BeepMini/b8/README.md

 To develop locally you can run `npm install` and then `npm run dev`.
 This will run a watch script that will rebuild the dist/beep8.js file.
 To build everything run `npm run build`.

+## Documentation

+There is a complete documentation website on [https://beep8.com/docs/](https://beep8.com/docs/).
+This covers the code along with examples and some tools that work well with beep8.

 ## Inspired by QX82

 beep8 is a fork of the [QX82](https://github.com/btco/qx82) engine by btco.
 For more information, check out the [QX82 site](https://btco.github.io/qx82).